 2. Not checking Instagram when I’m with other people

 The ideal thing to do when you’re in any social situation is to not be on your phone at all.
 After all, there are few things more annoying than sitting across the table from a friend at dinner and seeing him interact with his iPhone more than he does with you.
 Though sometimes it’s unavoidable, the one thing that’s totally avoidable and should generally be cut out is checking social media when you’re with other people.
 Posting to social media is different, of course.
 Snapping a group selfie and posting it is fair game—I just try hard not to sit there and scroll through my feed when I’m hanging out with other people.

-3. Putting my phone on airplane mode as often as possible
+3. Putting my phone on aeroplane mode as often as possible

 This one’s a toughie: The thought of being without cell service for extended periods of time is enough to give most of modern society a panic attack.
-I try to use airplane mode when I’m unlikely to need my phone to communicate with others—in the movie theater, while I’m working out, and sometimes even when I’m out to dinner—thereby discouraging me from checking Instagram.
-Airplane mode is definitely not just for airplanes—it’s a great way to disconnect when I’m running or hiking, because I can still listen to my music.
+I try to use aeroplane mode when I’m unlikely to need my phone to communicate with others—in the movie theatre, while I’m working out, and sometimes even when I’m out to dinner—thereby discouraging me from checking Instagram.
+Aeroplane mode is definitely not just for aeroplanes—it’s a great way to disconnect when I’m running or hiking, because I can still listen to my music.